grafana/agent/docs/sources/flow/reference/components/loki.source.kubernetes.md

 ## Debug metrics

-`loki.source.kubernetes` does not exist any component-specific debug metrics.
+`loki.source.kubernetes` does not expose any component-specific debug metrics.

 ## Example